message/iata/AE.md

 - nationals of United Arab Emirates;
 - passengers entering Abu Dhabi for the World Policy Conference.
 27. Residents of United Arab Emirates entering Abu Dhabi (AUH) must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 14 days before departure.
 They must update the certificate on <a href="https://smartservices.ica.gov.ae">https://smartservices.ica.gov.ae</a> and obtain a QR code before arrival.
+- This does not apply to passengers younger than 16 years.